wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+= 1.7.7 =
+- (30 Oct 2009) - Fixed issue on some sites with blank css fields that caused image misalignment.
+- Added advanced option to edit the CSS style for border on the contact form.

 = 1.7.6 =
 - (27 Oct 2009) - Added advanced option to edit the CSS style for contact drop down select on the contact form.
 - HTML validation fix.